CodingDIY/Simple-Easy-Social-Login-Plugin/README.md

 ---

-# Simple Easy Social Login
+# Simple Easy Social Login – OAuth Login

 Simple Easy Social Login is a lightweight and user-friendly WordPress plugin that adds fast and seamless social login functionality to your website.